mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ### **USB_VID**
 **defines the USB-VendorID**
 Can be any 4-digit hexadecimal number, but if you want the Pi to like a certain device, you can look up VIDs by name at [the-sz.com](http://www.the-sz.com/products/usbid/).
+!!! info
-_Note:_ Mac OS only plug'n'plays Apple accessories.
+    Mac OS only plug'n'plays Apple accessories.
 So you should change the VID to `0x05ac` if you plan on using the P4wnP1 only Apple devices.
 ### **USB_PID**
 **defines the USB-ProductID**
 Can be any 4-digit hexadecimal number.